neurolabusc/CPUsForNeuroimaging/README.md

  - Fiber orientation modeling using [bedpostx](https://pubmed.ncbi.nlm.nih.gov/23658616/)
  - Probabilistic tractography with [probtrackx](https://pubmed.ncbi.nlm.nih.gov/30537563/) to model connections between regions defined by the Harvard-Oxford atlas

 The results are shown below.
 Apple Silicon CPUs (like the M4 Pro) perform competitively for general CPU-bound tasks.
 However, Apple hardware does not support CUDA.
 On CUDA-enabled systems, GPU acceleration leads to massive speedups, especially for tractography and model fitting.
+In practice, the server‑class systems tested (Epyc, 8480CL) were slower than commodity desktop computers for some stages (e.g., eddy), likely because the servers had turbo boost disabled (maintaining a fixed clock speed regardless of active threads) and used error‑correcting memory.
+Note that graphics cards with a huge amount of RAM like the H200 require a [kludge](https://www.jiscmail.ac.uk/cgi-bin/wa-jisc.exe?A2=ind2508&L=FSL&O=D&X=2FC8C7B21A46841319&Y=rorden%40sc.edu&P=47) to run probtrackx.

 | System                      | topup | eddy | bedpostx | probtrackx | other |
 | --------------------------- | ----- | ---- | -------- | ---------- | ----- |